Keeping too much cash in your portfolio means you lose money due to inflation. How much should you keep, to cope with different situations?

 If Markets are too Volatile to Make an Investment Decision

 Financial markets are prone to collapses and periods of uncertainty, every few decades.
 In the immediate aftermath of such crises (such as the bursting of the dot com bubble in the ‘90s, or the Global Financial Crisis of ‘08), the markets are volatile in the extreme.

 In these situations, it may be best to do nothing until the dust settles.
-Consider keeping your cash safely in a bank account, or in savings products such as Singapore Savings Bonds (SSBs).
+Consider keeping your cash safely in a bank account.

 One common strategy, in such times, is to switch to 50 per cent cash (and put the other 50 per cent of your portfolio in low risk investments, such as blue chip stocks).